 Lewis Cirne is founder and CEO of New Relic, Inc. the leader in SaaS Application Performance Management.
 He is a seasoned entrepreneur, technologist, and enterprise software pioneer who founded Wily Technology in 1998.
 Lew served as Wily’s chief executive officer for the first four years and subsequently as its chief technical officer.
 He invented its flagship performance management solution, Introscope, and played a key role in Wily’s 2006 acquisition by CA, Inc. After leaving CA and prior to founding New Relic, Lew was an entrepreneur-in-residence at Benchmark.

 Richard Cook is a physician, researcher, and educator.
-He is presently Research Scientist in the Department of Integrated Systems Engineering of The Ohio State University in Columbus, Ohio, and Emeritus Professor of Healthcare Systems Safety at Sweden’s KTH.
-He is an internationally recognized expert on safety, accidents, and human performance at the sharp end of complex, adaptive systems.
-His most often cited publication is “Going Solid: A Model of System Dynamics and Consequences for Patient Safety”.
+He is presently a research scientist in the Department of Integrated Systems Engineering of the Ohio State University in Columbus, Ohio, and emeritus professor of healthcare systems safety at Sweden’s KTH.
+Richard is an internationally recognized expert on safety, accidents, and human performance at the sharp end of complex, adaptive systems.
+His most often cited publication is “Going Solid: A Model of System Dynamics and Consequences for Patient Safety.”

 Jon is a Web Operations Engineer at Etsy, having done the rounds as Syadmin at several London tech startups.
 He likes Chef.
 A lot.

 Cliff Crocker, formerly the VP of product for SOASTA, Inc. where he focused on performance monitoring of web and mobile applications, previously led the performance, reliability, and site analytics initiatives for @WalmartLabs.